 Note – Joint mice is also known as joint mouse, joint body or loose body.
 This term can refer to objects found in other joints of the body.
 However, this site is specific to knee pain relief.

 Here are the most common joint mice causes:

 - An object, such as a broken object from a previous surgery.

 - Osteochondritis Dissecans.

 There are many symptoms for joint mice.
 These four are the most common ones related to knee pain:

 - Locking of the knee that comes and goes.

 - Pain and swelling that comes and goes.

-- The feeling of an object in the knee when you touch it.
+- The feeling of an object or lump in the knee when you touch it.